khudgins/documentation/on-premise/requirements/network.rst

 ^^^^^^^
 Let's assume that the Enstratius installation is using a 4-server model.
 The worker and dispatcher servers and their associated services can be moved as necessary to a separate network provided the communication paths between remain.
-This principle holds for any of the enstratus components.
+This principle holds for any of the enstratius.components.

 Enstratius has a very flexible architecture.
 If you are an administrator of the Enstratius software, you should feel free to move components and architect the most appropriate solution for your cloud environment.